 Albrecht Graf Goertz, aristocrat, emigrant, aesthete, cosmopolitan - and car designer.
 He created the BMW 507, the legendary roadster of unprecedented elegance.

 Albrecht Graf von Goertz was born on January 12, 1914, the second son to an aristocratic family in Germany.
-Albrecht and his two siblings grew up on their parents' estate near Brunkensen (Lower Saxony), about 40 kilometers south of Hanover.At the age of five he discovered a passion for cars that would last all his life.
-Goertz began designing cars from his youth he still had some of these early sketches.
+His parents were Else and Rudolf Graf von Schlitz gen. von Goertz und Freiherr von Wriesberg.
+Albrecht and his two siblings grew up on their parents' estate near Brunkensen (Lower Saxony), about 40 kilometers south of Hanover.At the age of five, he discovered a passion for cars that would last all his life.
+Goertz began designing cars from his youth-he still has some of these early sketches.
 After attending school, the young Count started an apprenticeship with the Deutsche Bank in Hamburg in 1933.Within one year, he switched jobs and went to the London-based private bank Helbert Wagg &Co.
+Unfortunately, his prospects in Europe were not very promising.
 In 1935, Goertz applied to the American embassy at Grosvenor Square for an entry visa to the USA.
 In the autumn of 1936, he left Europe for New York City.